Obama rallies supporters in rainy battleground Virginia

 “I don’t want a pioneer in outsourcing.
 I want some insourcing.
 I want to bring companies back,” Obama told the crowd in this town near Richmond, his soaked blue shirt sticking to his arms and rain dripping from his face, as supporters chanted “Four more years.”

-With polls showing a close race for the November 6 election, Obama has constantly painted Romney as a multi-millionaire private equity specialist who is out of touch with ordinary voters.
+With polls showing a close race for the Nov.
+6 election, Obama has constantly painted Romney as a multi-millionare private equity specialist who is out of touch with ordinary voters.

 The president continued that on Saturday, reminiscing about humble vacations as a child when his family would travel on a Greyhound Bus and a highlight was being able to swim in the motel swimming pool or using the motel’s vending machines.